jiewwantan/nutrient_json_db/README.md

 # Parsing USDA food database

-This project loads the USDA food database in json format and parses the data into components that usable for analysis in a time and computation efficient manner.
+This project loads the USDA food database in json format and parses the data into components for analysis in a time and computation efficient manner.
-Finally food nutrient info can be displayed to users in a plot and tables (CSV files).
+Food nutrient info will be displayed to users in a plot and tables (CSV files).
-Zinc content plot is displayed in the final result.
+Zinc content plot is displayed here in the final result.
 The other nutrient content type would work similarly.

 [image1]: https://github.com/jiewwantan/nutrient_json_db/blob/master/zinc_content.png "Zinc Content"